shaimaa-hshalaby/Angular_Guide/05-Directives/README.md

         })
         export class BasicHighlighterDirective{}
      ```
      > \[\] is not part of the selector name, but it informs the angular that this directive will be used as an attribute directive

+2. or you can create the directive by using Angular CLI, here's the command
+      ```
+        ng g d <directive_name>
+      ```

-2. Add the directive class to the *declarations* array into the AppModule
+3. Add the directive class to the *declarations* array into the AppModule
      ```
         @NgModule({
         declarations: [